Gautam-Kadiyam/PySpark/README.md

 # PySpark
-This repository contains PySpark notes and hands-on examples for learning and practicing big data processing.
+This repository contains PySpark notes and hands-on examples for learning and big data processing.